 42.01 Where the Employer determines that protective clothing should be provided for the protection of the Employee's personal garments, such items shall be provided, cleaned, and replaced upon written authorization by the Employer.

-42.02 Protective clothing and safety equipment shall be supplied by the Employer as required by the Occupational Health and Safety Act and the Regulations thereto
+42.02 Protective clothing and safety equipment shall be supplied by the Employer as required by the Occupational Health and Safety Act, regulation and code thereto, as amended.

 42.03 The Employer shall provide a maximum allowance of $75.00 per year or $150.00 every two (2) years for safety footwear.
 Standards for such footwear shall be established by the manager responsible for Occupational Health and Safety.